 If you have the garden space a climbing frame is a great investment.
 Kids just love to climb and explore their limits.
-Safety precautions must always be at the forefront of your mind when buying and investing though, so here are the best climbing frames I’ve found on the market in 2020 for toddlers, kids and even older kids!
+Safety precautions must always be at the forefront of your mind when buying and investing though, so here are the best climbing frames I’ve found on the market, and updated in 2022, for toddlers, kids and even older kids!

 If you haven’t time to read the whole guide then do take a look at my best all round choice which is the TP Explorer Climbing Frame – you can see it on Amazon here.

 - 1 What to consider when buying a garden climbing frame

 - 2 Best climbing frames for toddlers